 Dr Krieger does advising for University College and for the Department (in both PHL and RLS).
 He is a member (and serves as parliamentarian) for the URI Faculty Senate.

 A working archaeologist who has gotten his hands dirty and/or wet at a variety of sites throughout Israel, Dr Krieger is currently Co-Director of the Israel Coast Exploration (ICE) project, a research dig and field school that provides training opportunities in terrestrial and underwater archaeology as well as in archaeological conservation and heritage (Come join us).
+He is also a member of the URI Archaeology Group, a collection of scientist and humanist archaeologists working at URI.

 In 2010 Dr Krieger participated in a conference devoted to underwater archaeology.
 The resulting document, the Penn-Brock Statement of Principles and Best Practices for Underwater Archaeology and the Stewardship of Underwater Cultural Heritage in the Mediterranean is helping to shape international policy by putting forward a set of principles and best practices for underwater archaeology and the stewardship of underwater cultural heritage.